dhop90/pentair-pool-controller/README.md

           https://github.com/tagyoureit/nodejs-poolController
 2. Update your Nodejs-Poolcontroller installation with the Smartthings interface

-3. Install the new Device Handlers into the Smartthings IDE (http://graph.api.smartthings.com/)
+3. Install the new Device Handler into the Smartthings IDE (http://graph.api.smartthings.com/)
    - Pentair Pool Controller

    1. Go to [https://graph.api.smartthings.com/ide/devices]